-The U.S. Chamber of Commerce Foundation Talent Pipeline ManagementTM (TPM) initiative started in 2014 as an effort to mobilize the business community to close the skills gap by applying lessons learned from supply chain management to its education and workforce partnerships.
+The U.S. Chamber of Commerce Foundation Talent Pipeline ManagementTM (TPM) initiative is an effort to mobilize the business community to close the skills gap by applying lessons learned from supply chain management to its education and workforce partnerships.
 The idea is that if employers play an expanded leadership role as “end-customers” of a talent supply chain, they will be more effective at organizing performance-driven partnerships with responsive preferred education and workforce training providers.

-This brief orientation is designed to familiarize you with some of the basics of the TPM™ initiative and to orient you toward the design of the curriculum that you are about to explore.
+Before diving into the six TPM strategies, the TPM curriculum begins with a brief orientation designed to familiarize you with some of the basics of the TPM™ initiative and orient you toward the design of the curriculum that you are about to explore.